 Paul’s Defense before the Jews

-1“Brethren and fathers (kinsmen), hear my defense which I now offer to you.”
+1“Brethren and fathers, hear my defense which I now offer to you.”

-17“Then it happened when I had returned to Jerusalem and was praying in the temple [enclosure], that I fell into a trance (vision); 18and I saw Him saying to me, ‘Hurry and get out of Jerusalem quickly, because they will not accept your testimony about Me.’
-19And I said, ‘Lord, they themselves know [without any doubt] that in one synagogue after another I used to imprison and beat those who believed in You [and Your message of salvation].
-20And when the blood of Your witness Stephen was being shed, I also was standing nearby approving and consenting [to his death], and guarding the coats of those who were killing him.’
-21And the Lord said to me, ‘Go, I will send you far away to the Gentiles.’ ”
+17“It happened when I returned to Jerusalem and was praying in the temple, that I fell into a trance, 18and I saw Him saying to me, ‘Make haste, and get out of Jerusalem quickly, because they will not accept your testimony about Me.’
+19And I said, ‘Lord, they themselves understand that in one synagogue after another I used to imprison and beat those who believed in You.
+20And when the blood of Your witness Stephen was being shed, I also was standing by approving, and watching out for the coats of those who were slaying him.’
+21And He said to me, ‘Go!
+For I will send you far away to the Gentiles.’ ”

-22They listened to Paul until [he made] this [last] statement, but now they raised their voices and shouted, “Away with such a man from the earth!
-He is not fit to live!”
-23And as they were shouting and throwing off their coats [getting ready to stone Paul] and tossing dust into the air [expressing their anger], 24the commander ordered him to be brought into the barracks, stating that he was to be interrogated with a whip in order to learn why the people were shouting against him that way.
-25But when they had stretched him out with the leather straps [in preparation for the whip], Paul said to the centurion who was standing by, “Is it legal for you to whip a man who is a Roman citizen and uncondemned [without a trial]?”
-26When the centurion heard this, he went to the commander and said to him, “What are you about to do?
-This man is a Roman!”
-27So the commander came and asked Paul, “Tell me, are you a Roman?”
+22They listened to him up to this statement, and then they raised their voices and said, “Away with such a fellow from the earth, for he should not be allowed to live!”
+23And as they were crying out and throwing off their cloaks and tossing dust into the air, 24the commander ordered him to be brought into the barracks, stating that he should be examined by scourging so that he might find out the reason why they were shouting against him that way.
+25But when they stretched him out with thongs, Paul said to the centurion who was standing by, “Is it lawful for you to scourge a man who is a Roman and uncondemned?”
+26When the centurion heard this, he went to the commander and told him, saying, “What are you about to do?
+For this man is a Roman.”
+27The commander came and said to him, “Tell me, are you a Roman?”
 And he said, “Yes.”
-28The commander replied, “I purchased this citizenship [of mine] for a large sum of money [so how did you acquire yours?].”
-Paul said, “But I was actually born a citizen.”
-29So those who were about to interrogate him by torture immediately let him go; and the commander was also afraid when he realized that Paul was a Roman and he had put him in chains.
+28The commander answered, “I acquired this citizenship with a large sum of money.”
+And Paul said, “But I was actually born a citizen.”
+29Therefore those who were about to examine him immediately let go of him; and the commander also was afraid when he found out that he was a Roman, and because he had put him in chains.

-30But on the next day, wanting to know the real reason why Paul was being accused by the Jews, he released him and ordered the chief priests and the whole Council (Sanhedrin, Jewish High Court) to assemble; and brought Paul down and presented him before them.
+30But on the next day, wishing to know for certain why he had been accused by the Jews, he released him and ordered the chief priests and all the Council to assemble, and brought Paul down and set him before them.